 In the academic arena, student grades based on formal coursework are examined.
 Students are expected to maintain an acceptable cumulative Grade Point Average (GPA), which, defined by the Graduate School, is a B or 3.0 average; the Graduate School requires the Department to place a student on probation if the student's cumulative GPA drops below 3.0.
-Following Graduate School policy, when a student's cumulative GPA is below 3.0 the student's academic record will be designated by the Counseling Psychology Program as on probationary status.
+Following Graduate School policy, when a student's cumulative GPA is below 3.0, the Counseling Psychology Program will designate the student's academic record as on probationary status.
 Probationary status requires that the student formally appeal to the Counseling Psychology Committee to remove the probationary status designation.
 This requires rectifying a sub-standard GPA and involves a formal letter and petition that will be voted on for approval by the Counseling Psychology Committee.
 The record of this appeal process will be placed in the student's permanent academic file.
 The Graduate School will not accept any grade below a C- as credit towards a graduate degree.
 However, the Counseling Psychology Program faculty has determined that all students must earn a minimum grade of B- or Credit (CR) in required courses and practica.
-Required courses and practica are defined as those included in the student's program of study (including courses that the student negotiates with his or her program advisor as meeting the special proficiency requirement).
+Required courses that the student as those included in the student's program of study (including courses that the student negotiates with his or her program advisor as meeting the special proficiency requirement).